voipnorm/CESeNow/README.md

-# Cisco Endpoint integraton for Kasa Lights
+# Cisco Endpoint integraton for ServiceNow

-Webex Room Kit device integration for Kasa Light.
+Webex Room Kit device integration for ServiceNow.

 ### Cisco Products Technologies/ Services
 The solution will levegerage the following technologies